How Common is a Childhood Stroke?

 Ischemic Stroke

 Ischemic stroke is the most common type of childhood stroke.
-This occurs when a blood clot forms and becomes stuck in an artery to the brain.
+This happens when a blood clot forms and becomes stuck in an artery leading to the brain.
 In some cases, a clot may become stuck in an artery that is injured or narrowed.
 Sometimes clots form somewhere else in the body, such as the heart, and travel to the brain.
 Clotting disorders can increase the likelihood of an ischemic stroke.

 Transient Ischemic Attack (TIA)